 Peggy Jean

 At their epic bottomless brunch, you’ll have a choice of award-winning brunch dishes (one sweet dish and one savoury dish each) like their banana bread sandwich with honey mascarpone cream, fresh berries and flaked almonds; and their sweetcorn fritters with smashed avocado, poached eggs, red pepper, habanero and almond sauce, feta and corn rib.
-Add 90 minutes of free-flowing fizz and mimosas at £50pp and you’ve got yourself one brilliant brunch.
+Add 90 minutes of free-flowing fizz and mimosas at £49.90 pp and you’ve got yourself one brilliant brunch.

-Make sure you don’t miss their legendary Watermelon Margaritas – the ideal set up for a lazy Saturday.
+Make sure you don’t miss their legendary Watermelon Margaritas – the ideal set-up for a lazy Saturday.

 WHERE: RIVERSIDE RICHMOND, RICHMOND, TW9 1TH